Satisfactory Academic Progress Policy

 The student is called after the committee meets to explain the results of the appeal.
 An email will also be sent to the student via E-forms notifying him or her of the results of the appeal.
 Appeal denial letters are to include a statement stating that neither paying for their own classes nor sitting out for an enrollment period is sufficient for students to re-establish eligibility for Title IV aid.
 A copy of the letter will also be filed in the student’s folder.
 If the student is concerned about the outcome of the committee’s appeal, the student can make an appointment to visit with the Financial Aid Director.
 A maximum of two appeals per career may be submitted.

 A student may receive grants, scholarships, and work study for the payment period in which the student regains eligibility.
 For Federal Direct Loans, a student who does not meet satisfactory academic progress standards at the beginning of a period of enrollment but who meets the standards later in that period is eligible for the entire period of enrollment in which he or she met the satisfactory academic progress standards.

 Disbursement of Policy

-Students are notified of the SAP policy in the UHV Catalog online.
+Students are notified of the SAP policy in the UHV Catalog online and on the UHV Financial Aid web page.
 In addition, copies are available as a handout in the OFA.
-SAP policy guidelines are available on PeopleSoft Self Service to aid applicants and they are on the UHV OFA web page.
 The policy is also mailed to students not meeting academic progress.